40 Years Ago: ‘Frampton Comes Alive!’ Hits No. 1 but Spells Disaster for Peter Frampton

 Revisiting the Beatles’ Photo Shoot for the ‘Butcher’ Cover

-On March 25, 1966, photographer Bob Whitaker produced one of the most controversial images in rock history for the Beatles.
+Bob Whitaker produced one of the most controversial images in rock history for 'Yesterday and Today.'

 A Look Back at the Beatles’ Early Days at the Cavern Club

 They wore leather jackets and jeans onstage, infuriating owner Ray McFall, who was no fan of rock 'n' roll.